Ross Perot: Political views

 Perot did not fit the usual political stereotypes; his views were seen as either pragmatic or populist, depending on the observer, and usually focused on his economic policy, such as balancing the budget, to gain support from both Democratic and Republican voters.
-Perot supported stricter gun control such as an assault weapons ban and supported increased research in AIDS.
+He is often considered a radical centrist due to his populism and lack of clear left or right-wing views.
+Perot supported stricter gun control such as an assault weapons ban and supported increased research on AIDS.
 Perot was hesitant on covering the issue of gay rights during his 1992 campaign, but openly supported gay rights in 1996.

-Perot spoke in favor of "comprehensive national health care plan — one that would be akin to Medicare but for all Americans, not just the needy".
+Perot spoke in favor of a "comprehensive national health care plan — one that would be akin to Medicare but for all Americans, not just the needy".
 He also became known for his opposition to NAFTA; Perot believed that the power of corporations must be curbed, and saw the transfer of jobs to other countries as a symbol of corruption and inequality.
-He argued that such trade agreements only benefited the companies while robbing the US of its tax base and blue-collar jobs.
+He argued that such trade agreements only benefited the companies while robbing the U.S. of its tax base and blue-collar jobs.
 Perot famously stated during the October 15 debate that NAFTA would create a "giant sucking sound" on American jobs.

 The populism of Ross Perot is hard to define and is a contested topic amongst political scientists.
 Perot was described as a "classical populist", liberal populist, "telepopulist" and also a "third way" populist.
-Neal Allen and Brian J. Brox argue that Perot was neither left nor right-wing ideologically, and focused first and foremost on promoting reforms of the political process and grassroots democracy; despite this, they also found some notable similarities between Perot and the left-wing populism of Ralph Nader, and an average Perot voter had liberal leanings.
+Neal Allen and Brian J. Brox argue that Perot was neither left nor right-wing ideologically, and focused first and foremost on promoting reforms of the political process and grassroots democracy; despite this, they also found some notable similarities between Perot and the left-wing populism of Ralph Nader, and the average Perot voter had liberal leanings.